Contents

 Submission And Selection Process

-The submission process is anonymous and the selection process democratic.
-This is a conference for the community, by the community.
-All talks that are submitted are anonymous.
-When the attendees vote on which talks they want to see, and when the organisers are sorting out the agenda, identifiable information about those who have submitted can't bee seen.
-This is to keep the process as fair as possible and ensure talks are picked on their advertised content, not by who is presenting.
+The submission process was anonymous and the selection process democratic.
+This was a conference for the community, by the community.
+All talks that were submitted were anonymous.
+When the attendees voted on which talks they wanted to see, and when the organisers were sorting out the agenda, identifiable information about those who had submitted couldn't be seen.
+This was to keep the process as fair as possible and ensure talks were picked on their advertised content, not by who was presenting.

-As mentioned, attendees will get to vote on the talks they wish to see.
-Talks will be selected by popular vote, but with some discretion by the organisers of the conference.
-The discretion is to ensure variety at the conference.
-If two or more talks are nearly exactly the same, the most popular will continue through and the next most popular, different talk will replace the one with identical content.
+As mentioned, attendees got to vote on the talks they wished to see.
+Talks were selected by popular vote, but with some discretion by the organisers of the conference.
+The discretion was to ensure variety at the conference.
+If two or more talks were nearly exactly the same, the most popular continued through and the next most popular, different talk replaced the one with identical content.

-We also ask that all talk submissions abide to the Code of Conduct.
-We want all attendees to feel comfortable at the event, so ask that no submissions or talks contain content of a graphic, violent or sexual nature or contain any language that may be considered marginalising or hateful.
+We also asked that all talk submissions abide to the Code of Conduct.
+We wanted all attendees to feel comfortable at the event, so asked that no submissions or talks contain content of a graphic, violent or sexual nature or contain any language that may be considered marginalising or hateful.
 If you wouldn't want to say it to someone you respect, please don't include it in your submission.
-Organisers hold the right to remove anything that may be thought to cause distress.
+Organisers held the right to remove anything that may be thought to cause distress.

 Making speaking accessible

-We would like to encourage more people to speak and to encourage a diverse range of backgrounds, experiences and tech related roles to come and share their learnings at our event.
-There are a number of ways in which we are trying to make speaking more accessible:
+We wanted to encourage more people to speak and to encourage a diverse range of backgrounds, experiences and tech related roles to come and share their learnings at our event.
+There were a number of ways in which we tried to make speaking more accessible:

-• Offering mentors for speakers that are selected and request extra help.
+• Offering mentors for speakers that were selected and requested extra help.

-Speaking in front of a crowd of people isn't easy and we know it.
-There will be the option to highlight that you would like extra support, as a first-time speaker, or even just as someone who feels that they would benefit from it.
+Speaking in front of a crowd of people wasn't easy and we knew it.
+There was the option to highlight that you would like extra support, as a first-time speaker, or even just as someone who felt that they would benefit from it.

-The East Midlands is lucky to host some amazing (and incredibly generous) international and experienced speakers.
-Some of these fine people are donating their time to any speakers that indicate they want extra support.
-This support covers ways to address nerves, timing a talk, structuring the content of a talk, making sure your talk aligns to its description and more.
+The East Midlands was lucky to host some amazing (and incredibly generous) international and experienced speakers.
+Some of these fine people donated their time to any speakers that indicated they wanted extra support.
+This support covered ways to address nerves, timing a talk, structuring the content of a talk, making sure your talk aligned to its description and more.

 • Arranging an optional workshop for all speakers to help them construct their talk.

-All selected speakers will be invited to an optional workshop before the event.
-This contains advise on subjects such as talk structure, presentation styles, designing your slides.
-This is made possible by our very kind Workshop Sponsor.
-More details will be described here closer to the event.
+All selected speakers were invited to an optional workshop before the event.
+This contained advice on subjects such as talk structure, presentation styles, designing your slides.
+This was made possible by our very kind Workshop Sponsor.
+More details were described here closer to the event.